happyt/trellodash/README.md

 June 2019
 - add auto release to heroku, no need to push, needed reauth
+- change to allow for heroku env variables

 ## Local testing
 - need a mongodb database running